 Auckland with its green spaces, lovely beaches, museums, family-friendly cafes, and iconic places like the Sky Tower and Kelly Tarlton’s has plenty to offer.

 Have you been to Auckland with your kids?
 What was your favorite experience?
-If you are planning your stay – what from our list would your must-do activity.
+If you are planning your stay – what from our list would be your must-do activity.

 I’d love to hear from you.
 Please leave a comment below.